Thermodynamic formalism of $GL_2(\mathbb{R})$-cocycles with canonical holonomies: Proof of Theorem

+We now conclude that $k=2$.
+This is because if $k \geq 3$, then $\A^{n}(p)$ preserves the union of $k$-distinct lines $\{\L_1(p),\ldots, \L_k(p)\}$, and hence, it is conjugated to a conformal linear transformation.
+However, this is contradictory to the assumption that $\A^{n}(p)$ has two eigenvalues of distinct absolute values.
+Therefore, $k=2$ and $\A$ interchanges $\L_1$ and $\L_2$ because otherwise the irreducibility assumption of $\A$ would be violated. \end{proof}

-We end this section by commenting on the differences between the typicality assumptions from \cite{bonatti2004lyapunov} and from Definition \ref{defn: typical}.
+We end this section by commenting on the differences between the typicality assumptions from \cite{bonatti2004lyapunov} and from Definition \ref{defn: weakly typical}.

-\begin{rem} In Bonatti and Viana \cite{bonatti2004lyapunov} where typicality is introduced among fiber-bunched $\text{SL}_n(\R)$-cocycles, a cocycle is called \textit{typical} if it satisfied the pinching and twisting assumption.
-While their pinching assumption is analogous to the pinching assumption from Definition \ref{defn: typical}, their twisting assumption is more restrictive.
+\begin{rem} In Bonatti and Viana \cite{bonatti2004lyapunov} where typicality was first introduced, a fiber-bunched $\text{SL}_n(\R)$-cocycle is called \textit{typical} if it satisfies the pinching and twisting assumption.
+While their pinching assumption is analogous to the pinching assumption from Definition \ref{defn: weakly typical}, their twisting assumption is more restrictive.
 The twisting assumption of \cite{bonatti2004lyapunov} requires that there exists a single homoclinic point $z \in \H(p)$ whose holonomy loop $\psi_p^z$ twists all eigendirections.
-In our Definition \ref{defn: typical}, we allow each $v_+,v_- \in \R\mathbb{P}^1$ to be twisted under holonomy loops of different homoclinic points $z_+,z_- \in \H(p)$, respectively.
-Our definition of typicality is flexible enough to establish the dichotomy in Theorem \ref{thm: B}, and yet has enough structures to guarantee the uniqueness of the equilibrium state; see Proposition \ref{prop: typical implies QM} and \ref{prop: qm then unique eq}.
+In our Definition \ref{defn: weakly typical}, we allow each $v_+,v_- \in \R\mathbb{P}^1$ to be twisted under holonomy loops of different homoclinic points $z_+,z_- \in \H(p)$, respectively.
+Our definition of weak typicality is flexible enough to establish the trichotomy in Theorem \ref{thm: B}, and yet has enough structures to guarantee the uniqueness of the equilibrium state; see Proposition \ref{prop: typical implies QM} and \ref{prop: qm then unique eq}.

-Moreover, typicality in \cite{bonatti2004lyapunov} implies that the cocycle is necessarily \textit{strongly irreducible}, meaning that $\A^n$ is irreducible for all $n \in \N$.
-However, our definition of typicality in Definition \ref{defn: typical} does not necessarily imply that the cocycle is strongly irreducible.
+Moreover, typicality in \cite{bonatti2004lyapunov} implies that the cocycle is necessarily \textit{strongly irreducible}, meaning that there is no finite union of subspaces preserved under the action of the cocycle.
+However, our definition of weak typicality in Definition \ref{defn: weakly typical} does not necessarily imply that the cocycle is strongly irreducible.
 Indeed, we only require that $\psi_p^{z_\tau}(v_\tau) \neq v_\tau$ for each $\tau \in \{+,-\}$.
-In particular, it could happen that $\psi_p^{z_+}(v_+)=v_-$ and $\psi_p^{z_-}(v_-)=v_+$, and such possibility is the reason why the cocycle may fail to be strongly irreducible.
+In particular, it could happen that $\psi_p^{z_+}(v_+)=v_-$ and $\psi_p^{z_-}(v_-)=v_+$, and such possibility is the reason why weakly typical cocycles may fail to be strongly irreducible.

 Lastly, our setting is slightly more general than \cite{bonatti2004lyapunov} that we consider cocycles in $\HH$ which contains the set of fiber-bunched cocycles $C^\alpha_b(\Sig,\gltwo)$. \end{rem}